 At Search Centered we regularly monitor Google business reviews for clients, so this is a normal process for us.

 But there’s a good chance you found this post via Google search – Obviously, the first stop in hunting down the reason for missing Google reviews was to visit Google and do a quick search for “missing Google reviews.”
 From this simple search, it is quickly obvious that this is a common problem experienced by many, many business owners.
-The Google search results are full of stories from business owners who have found that their Google My Business reviews have disappeared.
+The Google search results are full of stories from business owners who have found that their Google Business Profile reviews have disappeared.

 If you’re asking “Why did my Google My Business reviews disappear?”
 The most common (and broad) answer – Google’s spam detection algorithm has flagged some of your reviews, and they have been removed by Google.